EladJosef/Esp8266-developer-tool/README.md

 ## how to use

+### Opening Page and menu
+After skip connecting, your enters the menu and have the following options :

+### Debug panel :
 You have 7 functions on the debug panel:

-- send: send a string to the esp8266 and print result
+- send: send a string to the esp8266 and print result.
-- auto scroll: scroll automatically to the end of the log
+- auto scroll: scroll automatically to the end of the log.
-- edit macros: give you the option to edit macros
+- edit macros: give you the option to edit macros.
-- five macros buttons: macro is a const string that you can reuse instead of retyping every time
+- five macros buttons: macro is a const string that you can reuse instead of retyping every time.
-- clear : clear dialogue from screen
+- clear : clear dialogue from screen.
-- logfile : save the log file of your esp8266 communication
+- logfile : save the log file of your esp8266 communication.
-- exit : disconnect esp8266
+- exit : disconnect esp8266.

+### Log explorerr panel
 You have 2 functions on the log explorerr after open log-file:

-- show: Show all log data
+- show: Show all log data.
-- auto scroll: Show the log statistics
+- auto scroll: Show the log statistics.

+### Create skeleton code panel
 You have 1 function on the Create skeleton code mode:

-- save: create code template with leter input in table
+- save: create code template with leter input in table.
-  - for input : used for api
+  - for input : used for api.
-  - retrun: return string for the input that type in "for"
+  - retrun: return string for the input that type in "for".
-  - settings: used for set ssid, wifi password, port and file name
+  - settings: used for set ssid, wifi password, port and file name.

+### After load
+After loading the code you can connect with the address and port and start debugging, without a connection you will not be able to enter the debug panel.

 ## Screenshots from the app